nift-sdks/nift-flow-sdk-docs/docs/sdk/android.md

   NiftCardFlowScreen(config)
 }
 ```

-**Note:** Please keep in mind that referral code and client ID are subject to change and should not be hard coded.
+**Note:** Because the nift card flow view has fixed elements that should not move, DO NOT PLACE THE NIFT CARD FLOW VIEW IN A SCROLLABLE VIEW.
+The library itself handles scrolling.

 ### Additional Functions
 In the NiftCardFlowConfig, there are optional functions that can be called, many of which can be used for callbacks (with Kotlin Flow).